Attraction 7 / 35

 Rotunda

-Pope’s design is neo-classical and resembles the Pantheon, with a large dome and columned portico – not unlike the Jefferson Memorial.
+The original building was designed by John Russell Pope, who later went on to create the Jefferson Memorial.
+Pope’s design is neoclassical and resembles the Pantheon, with a large dome and columned portico – not unlike the Jefferson Memorial.
 It has two symmetrical extended wings.
-The West Building houses works by pre-twentieth century American artists as well as European masters from the medieval period through the 19th century.
+The West Building houses works by pre-twentieth century American artists, as well as European masters from the medieval period through the nineteenth century.

 The East Building, on the other hard, is starkly modern.
 Designed by the famous I.M.
 Pei, this building is quite geometrical and resembles a collection of prisms molded together to form one building.
 As is appropriate, this building houses the modern and contemporary art collections.